enkidevs/curriculum/go/intro/intro-to-fmt-package/fmt-sprintf.md

 My age in Base 16: 1a.
 ```

 In the above example, we are using the `Sprintf` function multiple times with four different integer verbs.

-We are saving each of the functions in variables called `s-s4`.
+We are saving each of the functions in variables `s-s4`.

 Next, we are printing all of them in a regular `Print` statement.

 ---
 ## Practice

-The `fmt.Sprintf` function formats to a string ???
+The `fmt.Sprintf` function formats to a string ???.

 - but does not print to the console
 - and prints to the console